Alcheri-zz/Plugins/IMDb/README.md

 `config plugins.imdb.omdbAPI your_key_here`

-`config channel supybot.plugins.IMDb.enable` True or False (On or Off, 1 or 0) to enable in a channel.
+`config channel supybot.plugins.IMDb.enable` *New feature*: True or False (On or Off, 1 or 0) to enable in a channel.

 `config plugins.imdb.google 0-2` 0 to disable search using the Google plugin.
 1 to set first priority.
 2 to set second priority.